Dsbhatt313/Health_food_flask_app/README.md

-Flask Health & Nutrition App Documentation
+Flask Health & Nutrition App Documentation:

 Overview

 This Flask application assists users in calculating their daily calorie needs and finding recipes based on input ingredients and selected meal types.
 It considers factors like age, height, weight, gender, activity level, and any medical issues.
 The application uses a dataset called `Nutritional Data.xlsx` to extract food names and their energy values (in Kcal), and JSON files to manage ingredients with their respective measures and units.

-Setup Instructions:
+Setup Instructions

 Prerequisites